Cheekybaby/flappybird/README.md

-The game of Flappy Bird built in C++.
+The console game of Flappy Bird built in C++.
+Built using Visual Studio Community 2022.